Skip advert

 But for an extra £2,500, GT-Line trim provides some welcome extra features, including heated front seats, a heated steering wheel, leather and suede seat upholstery, plus sportier styling and larger rims.
 Regarding powertrains, we would go for the hybrid version over the cheaper pure-petrol model, due to its superior refinement, fuel economy and performance.

 In this competitive class, it would also be hard to recommend the expensive Honda CR-V or the commendable but dull to drive Vauxhall Grandland.
-Neither are particularly bad choices; it’s just that other rivals offer a more complete package.
+Neither is a bad choice; it’s just that other rivals offer a more complete package.

 Frequently Asked Questions